 CTLT is a UBC centre that offers a variety of programs to the UBC community, including an ongoing development program for faculty members at different stages in their careers.
 The program is meant to support you in your teaching and learning endeavors and to provide information on current research on teaching and learning theories and methods.

 UBC CPD is an academic unit within the Faculty of Medicine with over 25 medical education professionals and 7 faculty associates dedicated to helping physicians and other health care professionals across BC improve their practices through courses, programs, resources and support in a range of rural and urban settings across various specialties with an ultimate focus of improving patient care.
 Bringing together a unique combination of educational expertise, innovation, research and the use of technology, UBC CPD is a leader in providing accredited high quality unbiased continuing medical education and quality improvement to support the needs of physicians and other health care professionals.
+In partnership with Faculty Affairs, UBC CPD offers a clinical faculty mentoring program, which pairs junior clinical faculty and new educators with experienced clinical faculty mentors.

 All research conducted at UBC facilities (including UBC’s Clinical Academic Campuses) or undertaken by individuals appointed at UBC that involves human subjects, animals or bio-hazardous materials must be reviewed and approved by a UBC sanctioned Research Ethics Board or Committee.
 You will require a UBC Card to register in RISe, the online ethics application.
 Courses, online training and guidance notes are available.